Marina Vlady: Acting career

-Vlady starred in Jean-Luc Godard's Two or Three Things I Know About Her (1967), and later portrayed the insightful and protective stepmother in the Italian film The Flavor of Corn (1986).
+She starred in Jean-Luc Godard's Two or Three Things I Know About Her (1967), and later portrayed the insightful and protective stepmother in the Italian film The Flavor of Corn (1986).
 A rare English language role was as Kate Percy in Orson Welles' Chimes at Midnight (1966).

 Her television credits include the 1983 mini-series La Chambre des Dames.